• Skip to primary navigation

 photo collage of steps to make upside down rhubarb cake 4

-• I used a 9-inch round cake pan here and it is a perfect fit.
-An 8-inch round pan would be too small.
-Alternatively, you can use a deep dish pie plate of a similar diameter (high sided).
+• I use a 9-inch round cake pan for this rhubarb upside-down cake recipe and it is a perfect fit.
+An 8-inch round pan would almost certainly be too small.
+A 10-inch cake pan may work, though the layers of both fruit and cake will be thinner.
+Alternatively, you can use a deep dish pie plate of a similar diameter (high-sided).

 • Be sure to reduce the oven temperature by 25F if using a glass pan.